 Enrichment Endpoints

-The enrichment endpoints allow you to look up and enrich company and contact data.
+The enrichment endpoints let you look up and enrich company and contact data.
 This is useful for filling gaps in your CRM, qualifying leads or building detailed prospect profiles before outreach.

 | Method | Endpoint | Description |